-From June 2019, the IGCSE qualification will be graded on a nine-grade scale from 9-1.
+The IGCSE qualification is graded on a nine-grade scale from 9-1.
 Students whose level of achievement is below the minimum standard for Grade 1 will receive an unclassified U. Where unclassified is received it will not be recorded on the certificate.